kachick/chawan/readme.md

 Many other text-based web browsers exist.
 Here's some recommendations if you want to try more established ones:

-* w3m – I'm partial to w3m.
-Infinitely extensible with local-cgi and some
+* w3m - Infinitely extensible with local-cgi and some creativity.
-  creativity.
 Also has inline image support.
 Heavily inspired Chawan.
-* elinks – Probably the one with the most "modern" features.
-Has CSS and JavaScript support, and incremental rendering (it's pretty fast.)
+* elinks - Has CSS and JavaScript support, and incremental rendering (it's pretty fast.)
-* lynx – "THE text-based web browser."
-What more to say.
+* lynx - "THE text-based web browser."
+* edbrowse - This one looks more like `ed` than `less` or `vi`.
+Mainly designed for blind users.
-* browsh – Firefox in your terminal.
-Probably the most practical out of the ones I listed.
+* browsh - Firefox in your terminal.

-## FAQ

-### Why did you write this?
+## Why write another web browser?

-I've found other terminal web browsers insufficient for my needs, so I thought it'd be a fun excercise to write one by myself, for myself.
+I've found other text-based web browsers insufficient for my needs, so I thought it'd be a fun excercise to write one by myself, for myself.

-The end result will of course not support nearly as many websites as Firefox or Chromium, but I'd like it to be at least somewhat more functional on the "modern" web than w3m or lynx.

-In one way this is supposed to be a spiritual successor of w3m, with a roughly similar set of features but on a completely different architecture.
-Meaning this browser should be able to function as a replacement of w3m, just "better" (YMMV).
+Generally, I'm happy if Chawan works on websites I use frequently.
+If it also works on other websites, that's a bonus.